This vegan cherry cobbler uses dark sweet cherries for a beautifully juicy filling! Topped with a rustic biscuit crust that’s easy to make.

 I think cane sugar works best for sweetening the cobbler filling and topping.
 If you prefer to use coconut sugar, that will work, too.
 Because sweet cherries have so much natural sweetness and are low on the glycemic index, you don’t have to add a ton of sugar in order to make this dessert.

-I use unbleached all-purpose flour to make the vegan cherry cobbler.
+I use unbleached, all-purpose flour to make the vegan cherry cobbler.
 It’s my go-to for most baking.
-If you’d prefer to use whole wheat pastry flour or white whole wheat flour, either option will work well in the recipe.
-You can also use a gluten-free flour blend that you’ve used before and trust.
+If you’d prefer to use whole wheat pastry flour or white whole wheat flour, you can.

 Don’t skip the lemon juice in the filling!
-I actually tested the filling without it the first time that I made the cobbler.
-After I tried a second batch with the addition of lemon, I became sold on its importance.
 The lemon juice and zest are a perfect counterpoint to the sweetness of the cherries.
 They brighten up the flavor of the whole dish.

 It’s not summer for me without a few juicy, messy, rustic fruit desserts.
 I’m really excited about this one, and I hope you’ll enjoy it as much as I have.
 Here’s to the summer season, however different it seems this year.
 May it stay sweet and abundant!

 This post is sponsored by the Northwest Cherry Growers.
 All opinions are my own.
 Thank you for your support!